samfok/remote_receiver_tutorial/README.md

 ![](img/rx_rpi.png)

 Diagram of a remote receiver connected to the Raspberry Pi.
-Note if your receiver uses 3.3V or 5V input power.
+Note whether your receiver uses 3.3V or 5V input power.

-* (optional) Connect the Raspberry Pi's TXD UART GPIO pin (GPIO 14 / pin 8 on the Raspberry Pi 3) to the flight control board.
+* (optional) Connect the Raspberry Pi's TXD UART GPIO pin (GPIO 14 / pin 8 on the Raspberry Pi 3) to the flight control board if you would like to forward the data from the receiver to the Raspberry Pi to the flight control board.

 ## Raspberry Pi configuration
 The UART ports on the Raspberry Pi 3 have a rather complicated setup.